 Email at email@example.com

-- Equipment and Modification Services provides free or subsidised equipment and modifications to people with disabilities.
+- Equipment and modification services provide free or subsidised equipment and modifications to people with disabilities

 - Intellectual Disability Act 2003